-Vermont's Killington Resort has the most ski trails of any resort in New England and a proud tradition of opening earlier and closing later than any other ski area in the region.
+Vermont's Killington Resort has the most ski trails and terrain parks of any resort in New England and a proud tradition of opening earlier and closing later than any other ski area in the region.
 Not for nothing is the mountain’s nickname “The Beast of the East.”

 That’s close enough for a long day trip, but Killington is so big, bold and interesting that you’ll really want to stay for at least one night if you can, and there’s certainly enough to do nearby to occupy family and friends for a week if you’ve got the time—you can literally ski a different peak each day.

-By the numbers, the ski mountain is impressive: seven peaks (including the second-highest in Vermont), 3,000 feet of vertical drop, the highest lift-serviced mountain in the state and 212 ski trails.
-Killington’s 20 lifts can move an incredible 38,000-plus skiers up the mountain every hour, and the nearby (and affiliated) Pico Mountain has even more ski runs and lifts.
+By the numbers, the ski mountain is impressive: seven peaks (including the second-highest in Vermont), 3,050 feet of vertical drop, the highest lift-serviced mountain in the state and 212 ski trails.
+Killington’s 22 lifts can move an incredible 38,000-plus skiers up the mountain every hour, and the nearby (and affiliated) Pico Mountain has seven more ski lifts.
 (Hint: if you end up getting a little overwhelmed by the sheer size of The Beast, Pico is much more manageable and arguably more beginner and intermediate skier friendly.)

-All total, Killington has 1,977 skiable acres (on- and of-f piste) and 92 miles of trails, while Pico has another 468 acres of skiable terrain and close to 20 more miles of trails.
+All total, Killington has 1,509 skiable acres (on- and off-piste) and 73 miles of trails, while Pico has another 468 acres of skiable terrain and close to 20 more miles of trails.
 Skiers can use their Killington lift tickets at Pico, but the two mountains are not connected by trails.

 Terrain is varied, and with so many trails, the Beast offers plenty of green cruisers like Great Eastern (from the summit of Skye Peak via the Superstar lift) and Great Northwestern, bunny slopes for beginners at Snowshed, solid blues on Ram’s Head (including the open glades on Squeeze Play, a great place to get introduced to tree skiing), as well as some serious challenges for advanced skiers, like the notoriously steep and bumpy Outer Limits on Bear Mountain and the glades and multiple black-diamond runs in The Canyon.

-Snowboarders (and adventurous skiers) also have six terrain parks full of jumps, rails and natural features to play on.
+Snowboarders (and adventurous skiers) also have six terrain parks full of more than 150 jumps, rails, halfpipes and natural features to play on.

-Lift ticket prices are as supersized as The Beast itself: Undiscounted weekend adult passes are $115 per day ($89 for kids), although you can save by buying online in advance or visiting Killington midweek.
-Season passes start at $899 for adults over age 30, with discounts for seniors, skiers ages 19-29, youths ages 7-18, kids 6 and under and the eternally youthful over-80 set.
+Lift ticket prices are as supersized as The Beast itself: Undiscounted full-day adult passes are $119 per non-peak day ($92 for kids ages 7 to 18) as of 2019, although you can save by buying online in advance.Visit Killington on peak holiday dates, and the prices climb to $124 for adults, $95 for kids.
+Season passes start at $1,219 for adults over age 30, with discounts for seniors, skiers ages 19-29, youths ages 7-18, kids 6 and under and the eternally youthful over-80 set.
 Tickets are good at both Killington and Pico Mountains.
+You can save substantially by purchasing season tickets in the summer or fall before the upcoming winter season.

 Food & Drinks